Don't let spending be the game

 Children and young people may also face pressure from friends, online gamers and influencers that lead them to want to spend money on the best items available.

-Some games will also use psychological nudges to encourage players to buy loot boxes, which offers the chance to win an in-game item.
+Some games will also use psychological nudges to encourage players to buy loot boxes, which offer the chance to win an in-game item.
 Because there is luck involved as to which item the player will get, this can be seen as a gamble, which is particularly an issue in games that appeal to children and young people.

 The way a game is designed can make it feel like you are not spending ‘real’ money and it can be easy for children and young people to rack up charges accidentally without their parent or carer’s consent, particularly if a debit or credit card is linked to the account.